Vernon "Lucky" Wray was born on January 7, 1924 at Fort Bragg, North Carolina. He learned to play guitar when he was 11 years old.

 The band consisted of Vernon on rhythm guitar, Link on lead guitar and Doug on drums.
 They were later joined by Dixie Neale for a short time (his brother Jack was a member of Gene Vincent's Blue Caps), as well as mainstay Brantley "Shorty" Horton on bass.

 Always the entrepreneur, Vernon had the first taxi license in Portsmouth.
-His nights were spent honing his craft in the clubs and honky-tonks around the Navy Yard.
+Vernon drove his cab during the day and spent his nights honing his craft in the clubs and honky-tonks around the Navy Yard.

 The band, minus Dixie, moved to the country music hotbed of Washington DC in 1955.
 It was there they played the clubs until Vernon had the hit "Evil Angel" in 1957.
 The band then had a four million selling smash in 1958...the seminal "Rumble".
 The group was then going by the name Link Wray and the Ray Men.

 Vernon - who had established a solo music career as "Ray Vernon" - released sides for Kay, Starday, Cameo and Liberty Records.
-He had one of the first DIY record labels - Rumble Records - in 1961.
+His entrepreneurial spirit continued with his company VERNON WRAY MUSIC as well as his record labels RUMBLE, VERMILLION, FLORENTINE and GRAY ANT.
 He also went on to host "The Milt Grant Show", DC's answer to American Bandstand.

 Vernon continued to work with the Ray Men, moving "behind the scenes" as manager and producer.
 He moved his recording studio from Washington DC down to his spread in Accokeek Maryland.
 First stop was in the basement of Vernon's home.

 Too loud for Vernon's wife Evelyn, he moved the studio across the street in a building that housed Wray Grocery (always the entrepreneur...).
-Final, and most famously, the studio ended up in an outbuilding on the property and christened "Wray's Shack 3 Tracks".
+Most famously, the studio ended up in an outbuilding on Vernon's property right behind the family home.
+It was christened "Wray's Shack 3 Tracks".

 "The Shack" was a busy place.
-All of Link and the Ray Men's classic Swan tracks were recorded there, as well as too many local musicians to count.
 The last recordings in Accokeek saw major label interest - Mordecai Jones and Link's solo debut on Polydor Records, as well as the UK issued "Beans and Fatback", studio outtakes of the Link Wray LP.

 In 1972, Vernon decided he wanted to "mellow out", so he started working solo - just him and his acoustic guitar.
-He packed up and moved to Tucson Arizona, taking a talisman of sorts with him - the back wall of the legendary "Shack".
+He and brother Link packed up and moved to Tucson Arizona, taking a talisman of sorts with him - the back wall of the legendary "Shack".